-I like sewing pajama pants like this because it eliminates the guess work.
+I like sewing pajama pants like this because it eliminates the guesswork.
 No matter how accurate I am with the weight and height of my child, the outfit inevitably ends up being way too big when I use a printed pattern.
 That’s just the way sewing patterns are (at least for me).
 I’ve been making pajama pants and pants for Halloween costumes using this method for several years.
 It is really very simple.
-This is the exact tutorial that I shared in 2009, I just updated it with newer, brighter photos, of the pajama pants that I made last week.

 Does your family have the Christmas pajama tradition too?
 Our kids (and sometimes mom and dad) always receive pajamas on Christmas Eve.
 Sometimes homemade, sometimes store bought.
-They were so thread bare this year that I made some quick pants to wear from now until Christmas and I will be ordering Flannel pajamas sets for Christmas Eve.
+They were so threadbare this year that I made some quick pants to wear from now until Christmas and I will be ordering Flannel pajamas sets for Christmas Eve.
 Many readers ask what kind of sewing machine I use because I sew a lot.
 I love my Janome Sewist 500.
 It has a hard case on it so it’s durable when I take it places and I’ve never had a problem with it.

 Cut 2 pieces (one for each leg) on the fold, using your old pair as a guide.
 Make sure to leave at least 1/2″ for seam allowances on the sides.
 You will need about 3″ on the top for the elastic casing, and an inch or so for the bottom hem, depending on how big you make it.